Petőfi Bridge

 Budapest already made a proposal in the early 1900s to build the bridge, but the competent state bodies believed that a bridge in Óbuda was much more important.
 After the start of World War I., the idea was postponed, however, the bridge was still important for the townspeople.

-The bridge was built between 1933–1937, according to the plans of Hubert Pál Álgyay.
-It is 514 m in length (along with the sections leading up) and 25.6 m in width and was rebuilt after the Second World War.
+The bridge was built between 1933 and 1937, according to the plans of Hubert Pál Álgyay.
+It is 514 m in length (along with the sections leading up) and 25.6 m in width.
+It was destroyed by the retreating German troops during the Second World War.
+Its rebuilt version was inaugurated in November 1952, when it also took on its new name, Petőfi Bridge.